 Virgin Media and Sky work quite differently, however.

 You can also get Virgin Media TV without having Virgin Media broadband.
 Virgin Media TV is only available in the areas covered by the cable network, though.
-This is more limited than with the other suppliers - covering around 50% of the UK, mostly just towns and cities.
+This is more limited than with the other suppliers - covering around 70% of the UK, mostly in towns and cities.
 Our postcode checker will tell you if cable’s an option in your area.

 We all have a must-have list of TV programmes, whether it’s wall-to-wall sports, the latest blockbusters, or keeping up with everything the Kardashian sisters do (somebody must be watching it!)